wagtail/wagtail/docs/reference/pages/panels.md

         This allows you to override the heading for the panel, which will otherwise be set automatically using the form field's label (taken in turn from a model field's ``verbose_name``).

+    .. attribute:: FieldPanel.help_text (optional)

+        Help text to be displayed against the field.
+This takes precedence over any help text set on the model field.

     .. attribute:: FieldPanel.disable_comments (optional)

         This allows you to prevent a field level comment button showing for this panel if set to ``True`` (see :ref:`commenting`).